 This isn’t random.
 It’s the Iron Law operating at civilizational scale.

-In the United States, federal lobbying hit a record $4.4 billion in 2024.
-The National Association of Realtors alone spent $86 million.
-Meta spent $13.6 million in just the first half of the year.
+In the United States, federal lobbying hit a record $5.08 billion in 2025—the first time it surpassed $5 billion, up 14% from 2024.
+The number of lobbying organizations grew 12% in a single year.
 A 2014 Princeton study found that special interest lobbying had shifted America’s political structure toward oligarchy, where average citizens have “little or no independent influence” on policy.
+In January 2025, President Biden used his final Oval Office address to explicitly warn of “an oligarchy taking shape in America.”

 The founders wrote a constitution.
 The constitution created a government.
 The government became captured by organized money.
 Michels would nod knowingly.